 Anyone who has been in that situation knows your productivity and effectiveness in your role can reduce.
 A fully engaged and healthy workforce will have higher productivity, fewer sick days and ultimately achieve greater revenue and profitability for the company.
 As such it is very much in the companies best interests to encourage positive mental health.
 However it is not enough just to say it, the companies need to live and breathe it.

-It is important that we encourage a new approach to mental health which will positively impact thousands if not millions of employees.
+It is important that we encourage a new approach to mental health which will positively impact millions of employees.
 The basic premise of this being:

 - Creating a mentally healthy working environment for all employees